37 Employee Appreciation Ideas Your Staff Will Love

 37. Last but not least: Say “thank you”!

-When is the last time you simply said thank you?
+When was last time you simply said thank you?

-Some owners take for granted that employees are there to do the work tasked to them, and think that because it is expected, there is no need for a thank you.
+Some owners take for granted that employees are there to do the work assigned to them, and think that because it is expected, there is no need for a thank you.

 A thank you, whether the work is required or not, is such a simple way to show appreciation.
 You might not think it matters, but there is a noticeable attitude difference between a staff whose boss genuinely thanks them periodically compared to one where the staff never hears it.
 While not everyone needs a “thank you” to do a good job, many do.
 It won’t hurt those who don’t need to hear it, but it will mean much to those who do.